danielfm/prometheus-for-developers/README.md

 ## Instrumenting Your Applications

-Let's examine a sample Node.js application we created for this workshop.
+Let's examine a sample Node.js application we created for this tutorial.

 Open the `./sample-app/index.js` file in your favorite text editor.
 The code is fully commented, so you should not have a hard time understanding